 Before applying, use this checklist to strengthen your application:

-A well-prepared file doesn’t just support your travel plans—it also shows that you're a trustworthy and responsible traveller.
+A well-prepared file doesn’t just support your travel plans—it also shows that you're a trustworthy and responsible traveler.

 The Schengen visa process can feel confusing and stressful, but getting rejected isn’t something you have to accept.
 Most people aren’t denied because they don’t qualify, but because they didn’t prepare their application properly.